Etonogestrel: Insertion and removal

 An experienced clinician must perform the insertion of implants to ensure proper insertion and minimize the risk of nerve damage or misplacement, which could result in pregnancy.
 Before insertion, the arm is washed with a cleaning solution and a local anesthetic is applied to the upper arm around the insertion area.
 A needle-like applicator is used to insert the rod under the skin into the subdermal tissue on the inner side of the arm posterior to the groove between the biceps and triceps muscles.
 The average time for insertion is 0.5 to 1 minute.
 A bandage should be kept on the insertion site for 24 hours afterwards.
 Bruising and mild discomfort are common after insertion.
 Serious insertion site complications such as infection can occur very rarely, in less than 1% of patients.
 If a woman receives an implant outside the first five days of her period, she should wait to have sex or use a backup method of contraception (such as a condom, female condom, diaphragm, sponge, or emergency contraception) for the following week after insertion to prevent pregnancy.
-However, if the implant is inserted during the first five days of a woman's period, she is protected for that cycle and beyond.
+However, if the implant is inserted during the first five days of a woman's period, the drug typically is effective for that cycle and beyond.

 Implants can be removed at any time if pregnancy is desired.
 The rod must also be removed by an experienced clinician.
 At removal, a local anesthetic is again used around the implant area at the distal end.
 If the provider cannot feel the implant, imaging tests may be necessary to locate the rod before it can be removed.
 A small incision is made in the skin over the end of the implant site.
 In some cases, a fibrous sheath may have formed around the implant, in which case the sheath must be incised.
 The implant is removed using forceps.
 The removal procedure lasts, on average, 3 to 3.5 minutes.